What are Adult Day Services?

 What about people who do not speak English?
 Are there programs for them?

-Some centers have bilingual and bicultural capabilities.
-Please inquire with the center of your choice.
+Some programs have bilingual and bicultural capabilities.
+Please inquire with the program of your choice.

 How does Adult Day Services differ from a senior center?